 The current entry level for membership as an SBID Accredited professional requires:

-Interior designers can begin their journey with SBID at any time in their career or at any level of experience.
-Associate membership is available for designers who do not meet all the criteria for SBID Accreditation, so we can support you in your design specialism to reach your potential and elevate your career opportunities.
+Interior designers can begin their journey with SBID at any level of experience in their career.
+Associate membership category is for designers who do not meet all the criteria for SBID Accreditation.
+Support is offered to help members to reach their full potential and elevate career opportunities.

 Find out more about our flexible accreditation structure, membership categories, eligibility and how to apply.

 Becoming ‘SBID Accredited’ means that you have achieved the highest assessed industry benchmark by SBID in your specialist category of interior design.

 SBID Accreditation is a marque of achieving a high level of professional competence defined by education, ongoing training and experience to protect the greater public.

 An interior designer’s role is to sell qualified advice for an interior space to provide ultimate safety, wellbeing and performance for its users intended purpose.